Aryan Nations: Background and founding

+Activities

 From 1974 until 2001, the Aryan Nations headquarters was located in a 20-acre (8.1 ha) compound 1.8 miles (3 km) north of Hayden, Idaho.
-Aryan Nations had a number of state chapters, but it was highly decentralized and the chapters' ties to the organization's headquarters were extremely loose.
+In 1995, Aryan Nations had 26 state chapters but was very decentralized and the chapters' ties to the organization's headquarters were extremely loose.
+In addition to the organization in the United States, Aryan Nations had chapters in Europe in Italy, Finland and Denmark.
 The group hosted an annual World Congress of Aryan Nations at Hayden Lake for Aryan Nations members and members of similar groups.
+At his first conference, Butler called for the division of the United States into racial mini-states, including a white ethnostate in the Pacific Northwest.
+He said that he had a black ally in the plan, Louis Farrakhan, leader of the Nation of Islam.

+At the 1983 Aryan Nations World Congress, Louis Beam and other leaders in the white power movement declared war on the U.S. government.

 Aryan Nations had difficult relations with the city of Coeur d'Alene.
-In 1986-1987, there were a series of bombings of the homes of local human rights activists, after which, the city and Aryan Nations left each other alone.
+In 1986–1987, there were a series of bombings of the homes of local human rights activists, after which, the city and Aryan Nations left each other alone.
 In 1998, Aryan Nations applied for a permit for a march in downtown Coeur d'Alene.
 Although the permit was approved, the city declared a public holiday on the same day, resulting in an empty downtown of closed businesses.